 In the centre of the village is Shinners Meadow and down by the river The Ham, which was bequeathed to the parish.
 The Ham is a place where people walk their dogs, meet friends, or just sit and gaze at the river.
-There are toilets, a small car park, the proceeds of which go to the Parish Council and help towards its upkeep.

 To those that live in the village, Shinners Meadow is the green heart of the village.
 In the meadow is the local teams football pitch which is owned by the Football Club and administered by trustees for the club.

 The Plum Orchards

 The magnificent Dittisham plum orchards – so famous between the two world wars – still thrive in the mild climate though not to the same degree as those days.
 However its plums are still famous particularly so for the locally-known ‘Plowman’ variety, which is similar to the ‘Victoria’ and is believed to be unique to Dittisham.
 There is some speculation as to the origins of the name ‘Plowman Plum’, one theory being that it is from German ‘Pflaummen Baum’ and that the trees were originally brought in from the continent.
 Whatever the name, the fruit is delicious and people come from the surrounding towns to buy them in July and August, when they are ripe.

 At the top of the village opposite the Red Lion Inn is the Village Hall.
 It was formerly the village school, built in 1843 for 160 pupils.
 It was closed in 1968 with 18 pupils, the children now travelling to Blackawton, Dartmouth or Totnes.
 The school was leased to the village in 1982 and has been completely refurbished.
 It is now a wonderful venue for all types of functions.